bytedance/sonic/README.md

 - Using `Interface()`/`Map()` means Sonic must parse all the underlying values, while `ast.Node` can parse them **on demand**.

 **CAUTION:** `ast.Node` **DOESN'T** ensure concurrent security directly, due to its **lazy-load** design.
 However, your can call `Node.Load()`/`Node.LoadAll()` to achieve that, which may bring performance reduction while it still works faster than converting to `map` or `interface{}`

+## Community
+Sonic is a subproject of [CloudWeGo](https://www.cloudwego.io/).
+We are committed to building a cloud native ecosystem.